RanMatalon/Prophet-FX-forecasting/README.md

 After the evaluating process, we split a df_train dataframe, that has time_back_window, cuts the last time_back_window days for future backtesting.

-The plots describe the trends and different seasonality found, forecasting future records, and residuals distribution analysis.
+The plots describe the trends and different seasonalities found, forecasting future records including confidence interval uncertainity (default is 80%), and residuals distribution analysis.
 A table of forecasting with confidence intervals is added, too.